Russia says Syria aid draft groundwork for military action

 "It is unacceptable to us in the form in which it is now being prepared, and we, of course, will not let it through," said Gatilov, according to state-run news agency RIA.

-But Russia appears to have softened its long-held resistance to a resolution on Syria aid access by signalling it would be willing to work with the council on a new draft.
+But Russia appears to have softened its long-held resistance to a resolution on Syria aid access by signaling it would be willing to work with the council on a new draft.

 U.N. diplomats, speaking on condition of anonymity, said Churkin had told the Security Council on Tuesday he did not like 30 percent of the current draft resolution, but did not specify what aspects he disagreed with.